renuka90/svg-loader-challenge/README.md

 * Create comments on difficulties you had along the way in the code.
 * SEO Readable text with Header logo

 We aim to make this challenge a good learning experience for all our candidates.
-Please provide us with some feadback on how we could inprove.
+Please provide us with some feedback on how we could improve.